Website URL : http://www.ucu.org.uk/1935||

 In England the vast majority of colleges are members of the Association of Colleges (AoC), an employers' organisation which negotiates with UCU and other recognised trade unions (UNISON, ATL, ACM, T&G and GMB) in the National Joint Forum (NJF) to produce recommendations on pay and conditions for individual colleges to adopt.

-UCU wrote to the AoC on 27 November stating our willingness to enter dispute resolution talks, but with the employers having failed to take up every opportunity to this point the union also confirmed that UCU members will join their HE colleagues by walking out on 3 December..
+UCU wrote to the employers on 27 November 2013 stating our willingness to enter dispute resolution talks, but when the employers failed to take up this opportunity UCU members took strike action on 3 December 2013.

 Are you prepared to take industrial action consisting of strike action?